 Who develops thyroid eye disease?

 Thyroid eye disease is a rare condition.
 Each year it affects about 16 women and 3 men in every 100,000 people.
 Most of these people also have a problem with an overactive thyroid gland (hyperthyroidism) and have an underlying autoimmune condition.
 Occasionally, thyroid eye disease occurs when the thyroid gland appears to be working normally.
 However, people with an apparently normal thyroid gland at the time of thyroid eye disease have usually had abnormal thyroid function in the past or they go on to develop abnormal thyroid function in the future.

 Thyroid eye disease generally occurs in middle age.
 Some people carry genes which make it more likely that they will develop thyroid eye disease.
 It is also more likely to develop if you smoke, particularly if you are a heavy smoker.

 Symptoms of thyroid eye disease

 Symptoms are caused by the tissues of the eye socket swelling and pushing the eyeball forwards:

 - Aching (worse in the mornings) behind the eye, especially when looking up, down or sideways.

 - The front of your eyes can become red and irritated when the sensitive clear window of the eye (the cornea) is less well covered or lubricated by the eyelids.

-- Your eyes may look more bulgy, giving you a staring or startled appearance.
+- You may have bulging eyes, giving you a staring or startled appearance (what doctors call exophthalmos).